sourcesense/modeshape-stone/README.txt

 switch-off jackrabbit server and turn-on modeshape.
 If you don't do this, after you start the modeshape repository, you won't be able to log-in anymore.
+If you don't need any kind of authentication, you can simply switch-off the bundle without further operations.

 Depending on the source you need to use with modeshape, you have to choose one amongst the following: